 A large membership base ensures that a proper cross-section of the student body with a diverse musical palate is active in selecting bands that will appeal to the highest possible number of Cornell students.
 General members also play a critical role in the successful promotion of the event and labor-intensive work requisite for day-of production.
 All participation is entirely voluntary.
-The CCC general body fosters a welcoming and fun-oriented community which has produced lifelong friendships and ties to Cornell University.
+The CCC general body fosters a welcoming and fun-oriented community that has produced lifelong friendships and ties to Cornell University.

 Every semester, CCC sponsors multiple social events for its members, including bowling at Helen Newman Lanes and an annual end-of-year barbeque on the Arts Quad.
 These activities help foster a sense of community within the organization.
-For the past four years, members of the executive board and general body have competed in the Intramural Dodgeball tournament sponsored by the University.
 Since these types of activities were such a success, we plan on making sure they are available in years to come.